Lina Waterfield: Early life

+Writing career

-After living in Palermo while researching a book together, the couple then spent three months in Rome creating another book on a short deadline, before leasing the Fortezza della Brunella near Aulla, which became their primary home; they purchased it in 1924.
+After living in Palermo while researching a book together, the newly married couple then spent three months in Rome creating another book on a short deadline, before leasing the Fortezza della Brunella near Aulla, which became their primary home; they purchased it in 1924.
 Until the First World War they also leased Northbourne Court in Kent as their English residence.
 They had three children, Gordon (1903–1987), John (1909–1942) and Carinthia (1911–1995, known as Kinta).
 In her autobiography, Kinta wrote: "It was often said of my parents that they had all of the luxuries of life but none of the necessities."

 During the First World War, the Italian Socialists spread anti-British propaganda, which Lina Waterfield sought to counter.
-In 1916 she founded a British centre in the form of a library in Florence; with the assistance of John Buchan, at the time a leading propagandist in London, this became the British Institute of Florence, the first such institution, and was officially opened by the British ambassador in 1918; she later received the OBE for it.
+In 1916 she founded a British centre in the form of a library in Florence; with the assistance of John Buchan, at the time a leading propagandist in London, this became the British Institute of Florence, the first such institution, and was officially opened by the British ambassador in 1918; she later received the OBE for this work.

 She became Italian correspondent for The Observer in 1921.
 She interviewed Mussolini several times before and after his rise to power and clearly described Fascist brutality in her reports.
-J. L. Garvin, the editor, ultimately ended her position with The Observer in 1935 over the strength of her aversion to Fascism; he believed Britain must maintain a relationship with Italy to forestall its becoming allied with Hitler's Germany.
+J. L. Garvin, the editor, ultimately ended her position with The Observer in 1935 over the strength of her anti-fascism; he believed Britain must maintain a relationship with Italy to forestall its becoming allied with Nazi Germany.